perfalcon/RoboND/writeup_template.md

 **I want to improve the following**
-1. Some times at the dead ends, it is falling into circular rotation going into infine loop
+1. Some times at the dead ends, it is falling into circular rotation going into infinite loop
 2. Update the code to pickup all the samples
-3. Some times near some big rock, it is getting stuck, want to manuever properly to get out the rocks (obstacles).
+3. Some times near some big rock, it is getting stuck, want to maneuver properly to get out the rocks (obstacles).